 When you plan routes with Circuit, you can either use our auto-complete address feature to input stops into the Circuit app, or upload large routes via a CSV or Excel file.
 Either way, our route optimization feature works the same way.

-Circuit simulates thousands of different route combinations until it finds the best route.
+Circuit for Teams simulates thousands of different route combinations until it finds the best route.
 This is done in a few minutes, significantly reducing the time it takes delivery services to plan a daily route.
 Route optimization is a significant time-saver that can’t be done with free navigation services like Google Maps or Waze.
 Instead, you’d use Circuit to optimize the route and then use your preferred navigation system to drive the route.

 Circuit’s default is to create a full-loop route (though this can be changed) where you end up back where you started.
 We’ve noticed that most of our customers are delivering out of warehouses or their businesses, so a full-loop route makes the most sense.

 But this means you can get routes that look a little like this:

 The route starts at Ramsey Forty Foot and passes Stop Two on the way to Stop One.
 You might think this an awkward oversight, after all, you’re so close to the second stop.
 But Circuit’s optimization algorithm did the math and knows it’s faster, all other things being equal, to complete the second stop on the return journey.

 Of course, drivers use Circuit for more than two-stop routes, and there are several other factors to consider when planning routes, such as required delivery time (some stops need their package by a specific time) and vehicle capacity (when operating at maximum capacity, some drivers will need to head back to the warehouse to reload their vehicle).